 - 1. Place the LS24 and MA24 on their tripods, at least 2 m away from the NRD and any object potentially causing substantial parasitic reflections. - 2.
-Place the LS24 visually perpendicular to the MA24 such that the loudspeaker grille center has a distance of roughly 1.25 m to the center MA24 microphone capsule (#5). - 3.
+Place the LS24 visually perpendicular to the MA24 such that the loudspeaker grille center has a distance of roughly 1.25 m + the barrier thickness to the center MA24 microphone capsule (#5). - 3.
 Select the array from the Receiver dropdown. - 4.
-On the Align tab, select Measurement type Reflection, and click the Run button. - 5.
+On the Align tab, select Measurement type Transmission (for SI measurements), enter the barrier thickness and then click the Run button. - 5.
 Adjust the LS24 position to get 5 green circles and click the Stop button.